Roads and freeways in metropolitan Phoenix: Loop 303 (Bob Stump Memorial Freeway)

-State Route 24
+Other controlled-access highways

-SR 24, the Williams Gateway Freeway, is located in southeast Mesa near the Phoenix-Mesa Gateway Airport (after which the freeway was named).
-Although the plan is to connect the entire freeway to either US 60 or another highway alignment in western Pinal County, only a portion of the freeway between Loop 202 and Ironwood Drive has been constructed and was opened in August 2022.
-The rest of the freeway is to be constructed as plans are finalized and funding becomes available.
+State Route 24 (Gateway Freeway)

-The Williams Gateway Freeway (formerly SR 802) is currently under study in Pinal County; a public hearing on the draft environmental assessment was held in Fall 2010.
+The Gateway Freeway serves far southeast Mesa, including its namesake Phoenix-Mesa Gateway Airport, and rapidly growing areas in Queen Creek and San Tan Valley.
+The first segment, an interchange with Loop 202 and ramps to Ellsworth Road, opened in 2014.
+To meet growing demand for a regional transportation link, an interim second phase, featuring an overpass over Ellsworth Road and continuing as a divided highway with at-grade intersections out to Ironwood Drive, was completed in 2022.
+Future plans include converting the Ellsworth Road-Ironwood Drive segment to a full freeway, as well as extending the freeway east to meet with the future Pinal North-South Freeway (Loop 505) near San Tan Valley, as well as US-60 near Gold Canyon.

-State Route 51
+State Route 51 (Piestewa Freeway)

-The Piestewa Freeway begins at the Mini Stack interchange with I-10 and Loop 202, and proceeds north through Phoenix towards Piestewa Peak (formerly known as Squaw Peak).
-After passing near Paradise Valley, Route 51 reaches its northern terminus at Loop 101.
+The Piestewa Freeway begins at the Mini Stack interchange with I-10 and Loop 202 and proceeds north through the city of Phoenix towards Piestewa Peak, formerly known as Squaw Peak.
+After passing near Paradise Valley, SR 51 reaches its northern terminus at Loop 101.

 This freeway was formerly known as the Squaw Peak Parkway, but since "Squaw" is regarded as a derogatory term for Native American women, the Arizona Board of Geographic and Historic Names rechristened the mountain "Piestewa" Peak after Lori Piestewa, a Native American woman who died in the conflict with Iraq.
 The name change was controversial, with some residents still referring to both the freeway and the landmark peak as Squaw Peak.